 to learn more about the Ontario Cleft Lip and Palate/Craniofacial Dental Program.

-The model of service for medical genetics patients previously offered at JMCC is changing.
-The Medical Genetics program of London Health Sciences Centre (LHSC) will assume operational responsibility for the Windsor Regional Medical Genetics Program.
+The Medical Genetics program of London Health Sciences Centre (LHSC) operates the Windsor Regional Medical Genetics Program.

 All referrals for medical genetics should be sent directly to the Medical Genetics program of LHSC by fax: 519-685-8214.
 Referrals will be triaged and prioritized for either virtual appointments or in-person appointments offered monthly at a genetics clinic held at JMCC.
 If you consider your referral to be urgent, please contact the Medical Genetics Program at LHSC by phone 519-685-8140 and ask to speak with the medical geneticist on-call.